calebkleveter/Tutorials/persisting-data-in-vapor-3/README.md

 # [MySQL](https://docs.vapor.codes/3.0/mysql/getting-started/)

-Open your terminal and run `brew install mysql && brew services start mysql`.
+Open your terminal and run `brew tap homebrew/services && brew install mysql && brew services start mysql`.
 This will install MySQL and boot it up.
 MySQL will subsequently boot whenever you login, so you won't have to do that again.

 We also need to create that database for our app to connect to.
 Run `mysql -u root -p` and press enter twice (you shouldn't need to enter a password).
 Run this command in the MySQL prompt: